 Nothing too much unusual in this but when I asked why he wanted to capital raise for £10,000 he explained that he planned to go to Hungary for cosmetic and restorative dental treatment.

-His overall bill which was a shade under £10,000 covered his dental treatment in full as well as his flights and accommodation.
+His overall bill which was a shade under £10,000 which covered his dental treatment in full as well as his flights and accommodation.

 This is something that would cost him just under £28,000 with a dentist based in the UK.
 His treatment plan included extractions, titanium dental implants, bone grafting and bridges made from Zircon.